MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 4. Choose the **OK** button

 The finance charge memo is either printed for sent to an specified email as a PDF attachment.

+### <a name="to-cancel-an-issued-finance-charge-memo"></a>To cancel an issued finance charge memo
+If finance charge memos were issued in error, you can cancel them before they are sent out.
+You can do this either one by one or as a batch.
+1. On the **Issued Finance Charge Memos** page, select one or more lines for issued finance charge memos that you want to cancel, and then choose the **Cancel** action.
+2. On the **Cancel Issued Fin.
+Charge Memos** page, fill in the fields as necessary, and then choose the **OK** button.

 ## <a name="to-view-reminder-and-finance-charge-entries"></a>To view reminder and finance charge entries
 When you issue a reminder, a reminder entry is created on the **Reminder/Fin.
 Charge Entries** page for each reminder line that contains a customer ledger entry.
 You can then get an overview of the created reminder entries for a specific customer.